The Jewel in the Crown (TV series): Production

-Sir Denis Forman, then chairman of Granada Productions, wrote in 1983 that the impetus for doing an adaptation of the Raj Quartet was the success of Paul Scott's novel Staying On.
-The decision was made to attempt an adaptation of the quartet but to first test the company's ability to successfully complete a production in India by doing an adaptation of Staying On.
-With the success of that television film, plans proceeded for the quartet.
+Sir Denis Forman, then chairman of Granada Productions, wrote in 1983 that the impetus for adapting the Raj Quartet was the success of Scott's novel Staying On.
+The decision was made to attempt to adapt the Quartet series, but first test the company's ability to successfully complete a production in India by adapting Staying On.
+With the success of that television film, plans proceeded for the Quartet project.

 The series was shot on 16mm film, much of it on location in India.
 The scenes of the Nawab of Mirat's palace were filmed at Lake Palace in Udaipur.
 Besides all the Mirat scenes, Udaipur was also the location for Mayapore and some Pankot scenes.
-Shimla was the primary location for Pankot and many scenes were filmed in Mysore and Kashmir.
+Mashobra was the primary location (it was filmed in Khushwant Singh's ancestral property) and many scenes were filmed in Mysore and Kashmir.

-All filming not from India was filmed at Manchester's Granada Studios.
+All filming not in India was at Manchester's Granada Studios.
 The programme was often screened from grainy prints, but was fully remastered for its 2005 DVD release and ITV3 screening, resulting in much better picture quality.